thoughtram/blog/_posts/2015-04-9-developing-a-tabs-component-in-angular-2.md

 ---
 layout: post
-title: Developing a tabs component in Angular 2
+title: Developing a tabs component in Angular
 date: 2015-04-09T00:00:00.000Z
-update_date: 2016-11-08T00:00:00.000Z
+update_date: 2016-12-16T00:00:00.000Z
 summary: >-
-  This article details how to build another simple, but widely used type of
+  This article details how to build a simple, but widely used type of component in Angular: tabs.
-  component: tabs.
 categories:
   - angular
 tags: